mgunyho/tere/README.md

 - `--help` or `-h`: Print a short help and all CLI options.
 Note that the output goes to stderr, to not interfere with `cd` ing in the shell functions defined during the setup.
 - `--version` or `-V`: Print the version of `tere`.
 This also goes to stderr.
-- `--filter-search` or `-f` / `--no-filter-search` or `-F`: If this option is set, hide items in the output listing that don't match the current search query.
+- `--filter-search` or `-f` / `--no-filter-search` or `-F`: If `--filter-search` is set, show only items that match the current search query in the listing.
+Otherwise all items are shown in the listing while searching (this is the default behavior).
 - `--folders-only` or `-d` / `--no-folders-only` or `-D`: With `--folders-only`, don't show files but only folders (and symlinks pointing to folders) in the listing.
 - `--smart-case` or `-S` / `--ignore-case` or `-i` / `--case-sensitive` or `-s`: Set the case sensitivity mode.
-The default mode is smart case.
+The default mode is smart case, which is case insensitive if the query contains only lowercase letters and case sensitive otherwise.
 - `--gap-search` or `-g` / `--gap-search-anywhere` or `-G` / `--no-gap-search` or `-n`: Configure whether to allow matches with gaps in them (see above).
-- `--autocd-timeout` - If only one folder matches the current search query, automatically enter it after this many milliseconds.
+- `--autocd-timeout` - If the current search matches only one folder, automatically change to that folder after this many milliseconds.
 Can also be set to `off`, which disables this behaviour.
 - `--history-file`: To make browsing more convenient, `tere` saves a history of folders you have visited to this file in JSON format.
 It should be an absolute path.
 Defaults to `$CACHE_DIR/tere/history.json`, where `$CACHE_DIR` is `$XDG_CACHE_HOME` or `~/.cache`.
 Set to the empty string `''` to disable saving the history.
-Note that the history file may reveal parts of your filesystem hierarchy if it is possible to read by other users.
+Note that the history reveals parts of your folder structure if it can be read by someone else.
-- `--mouse`: Enable navigating with the mouse.
+- `--mouse=on` or `--mouse=off`: Enable or disable navigating with the mouse.
+If enabled, you can left-click to enter folders and right-click to go to the parent folder.
 Off by default.

 Some options have two or more versions that override each other (for example `--folders-only` and `--no-folders-only`).
 For such options, whichever is passed last wins.
 This way, you can have one option as the default in your shell's `rc` file, but you can sometimes manually override that option when running `tere`.